ni/systemlink-operations-handbook/handbook/FileService-MinIO/FileService-MinIO.md

     "S3ForcePathStyle" : "True"
     ```

-3. Restart the entire `NI SystemLink Service Manager`.
+3. In the `NI SystemLink server configuration` dialog, go to the `NI SystemLink Service Manager` tab and click `Restart` to apply the settings you made in the JSON file.